Grilled New York Steak with Blue Cheese-Tarragon Butter

 Season steaks with salt and pepper and place on pre-heated grill.
 Cook until desired doneness.
 Place 1 Tablespoon on each steak and serve.

-Note: Blanch garlic by placing unpeeled garlic in boiling water for 5 minutes then peel - gives garlic a milder, smoother flavor.
+Note: Blanch garlic by placing unpeeled garlic in boiling water for 5 minutes then peel.
+It gives the garlic a milder, smoother flavor when incorporated into your compound butter.
+Learn how to make compound butter.